 NOTE: As space heating and cooling would be required for just a few days of the year, an air-source heat pump would be overkill and too expensive in this case.

-NOTE: A future plug-in vehicle could be charged with DC energy from the house batteries by bypassing the vehicle AC to DC converter, provided the batteries have adequate remaining storage capacity, kWh, for other electricity usages.
-During some days of the winter, this may not be feasible, as not enough PV solar energy would be available; public chargers would need to be used.
+NOTE: A future plug-in vehicle could be charged with DC energy from the house batteries by bypassing the vehicle AC to DC converter, provided the house batteries have adequate remaining storage capacity, kWh, for other electricity usages.
+During some winter days, this may not be feasible, as not enough PV solar energy would be available; public chargers would be needed.

 Efficiency Vermont spends about 45% of its budget on Salaries, Benefits, Payroll Taxes, etc., for its 180-person staff, plus General & Administration.
 The other 55% is used to subsidize energy efficiency projects.
 That is a very inefficient way to do energy efficiency.
 Some other way has to be found before the EV budget, apparently on autopilot, goes to the scheduled $85 million.